dleemiller/WordLlama/README.md

 1. Dimension Reduction: We train a projection to reduce the embedding dimension, making it more manageable for various applications.
 2. Low Resource Requirements: A simple token lookup with average pooling, enables this to operate fast on CPU.
-3. Binarization: Models trained using the straight through estimator can be packed to small integer arrays for even faster hamming distance calculations.
+3. Binarization: Models trained using the straight through estimator can be packed to small integer arrays for even faster hamming distance calculations. (coming soon)
 4. Numpy-only inference: Keep it lightweight and simple.

 For flexibility, WordLlama employs the Matryoshka representation learning training technique.
 The largest model (1024-dim) can be truncated to 64, 128, 256 or 512.